 Take the time to positively identify people: Verify and identify the correct name of a person before you begin your background check.
 Be thorough and determine proper spellings as well as nicknames, aliases, and former names used because you will need to search them.

-Make sure you identify and verify company names: Treat a company like a person because they often have other names, thus you will need to search these in order to be accurate.
+Make sure you identify and verify company names: Treat a company like a person because they often have other names, thus you will need to search these to be accurate.
 For instance, companies conduct business by their legal name or a legally filed fictitious business name.
 They may also use a DBA (i.e. doing business as), subsidiary name, parent company name, or a former name as a result of a merger and acquisition.

 Who conducts these background checks for your company?